 Ms Jessica Learmond-Criqui – Sponsor-Appointed Governor; Member of the Staffing Committee; Member of the Admissions Committee; HR/Recruitment Link Governor; Appointed July 2012

 Jessica has served on the Governing Body of the UCL Academy since September 2012.
 As a mother of two young children, one of whom is about to enter secondary education, Jessica is interested in the education system and the link between the ability to develop children to reach their maximum potential through education and the realisation of their career and lifetime goals and aspirations.
 She is passionate about securing high standards of achievement across all areas of the curriculum and in the provision of an enriched and inclusive education for all while exploring the particular advantages which UCL as a sponsor can bring to the Academy.
 Jessica is a solicitor specialising in employment and business immigration.

-Ms Penny Longman – Sponsor-Appointed Governor; Appointed January 2018; Member of the Standards Committee; Careers and Post-16 Link Governor
+Ms Penny Longman – Sponsor-Appointed Governor; Member of the Curriculum and Standards Committee; Careers and Post-16 Link Governor; Appointed January 2018

 Penny is a Careers Consultant at UCL, where she works with students to help them progress into graduate employment or further study.
 Prior to joining UCL she worked for many years as a Careers and Higher Education Adviser in a 6th form college and a school.
 She was responsible for careers education, information, advice and guidance and supported students through the university application process and into jobs or apprenticeships.
 She has a degree in Music and more recently completed an MA in Education Studies, for which she researched students’ experiences of higher education and factors which help them get the most out of university.